Reloaded-Project/Reloaded-III/docs/Server/Load-Ordering.md

     A --> B
     B --> D

     A -.
-Depends On .-> C
+Depends On ..-> C
 ```

 ## Mods can Disable Incompatible Mods During Startup

-!!! info

-    Mod A can mark Mod B as incompatible, leading to Mod B being disabled at startup.
+!!! info "Mod A can mark Mod B as incompatible, leading to Mod B being disabled at startup."

 !!! warning "Experimental"

     This is intended with the purpose of disabling mods in known guaranteed game-breaking scenarios.

-!!! abstract "Log this as warning to console."
+!!! abstract "Log this as a warning."

 Consider the following scenario: